arnaud-lb/OpenISETL/README.md

 About the language
 ------------------

-ISETL is a toy language, too.
-It has first class functions, closures with lexical scope, kind of array/list destructuring, and many other fun features.
+ISETL is a dynamically typed language with first class functions, closures with lexical scope, kind of array/list destructuring, list comprehensions, and many other fun features.